Medically Reviewed

 American Addiction Centers (AAC) is a leader in treating people with both mental health issues and substance use disorders—a situation referred to as a dual diagnosis, or co-occurring disorders.

-AAC offers a variety of treatment options that can include detoxification, inpatient treatment, outpatient treatment, sober living, and aftercare.
+AAC offers the complete continuum of care, including detoxification, inpatient treatment, outpatient treatment, sober living residences, and aftercare.
 Some treatments offered include medically assisted detox, family therapy, art and music therapy, yoga, animal-assisted therapy, and wilderness therapy.

-There is hope if you or someone you know is suicidal or struggling with substance abuse and mental health issues.
+There is hope if you or someone you know is suicidal or struggling with substance use and mental health issues.
 AAC has a variety of treatment options that can be tailored to you and your specific needs.

 Need more info?